MOROCCAN LEMON PRESERVES

 Lemon preserves are a staple of Northern African cooking.
 Both sour and salty, they are the perfect addition to tajine, couscous and roast chicken.
 Plus, with only two ingredients, they couldn’t be easier to make!

 6 TBS (90 ML) SEA SALT

 4 TBS (60 ML) KOMBUCHA OR APPLE CIDER VINEGAR

-- Cut off the ends of each lemon, leaving as much flesh remaining as possible.
+Cut off one of the ends of each lemon, leaving as much flesh remaining as possible.
 Make 2 lengthwise slashes on each lemon, making sure to leave the quarters joined at the other end of the lemon.

-- Let the mixture ferment at room temperature, covered, for 3-4 weeks.
+Let the mixture ferment at room temperature, covered, for 2 weeks.
+Mix every two days.
 Once the desired level of fermentation has been reached, refrigerate or serve.